Sanjūsangen-dō: History

 Sanjūsangen-dō was founded by the famous samurai and politician Taira no Kiyomori (1118-1181) in 1164 for the cloistered Emperor Go-Shirakawa.
-He built the temple in the emperor's own compound Hōjūji-dono in order to gain a noble title, that of Chancellor of the Realm, becoming the first samurai to do so.
+He built the temple in the emperor's own compound Hōjūjidono in order to gain a noble title, that of Chancellor of the Realm, becoming the first samurai to do so.
 Go-Shirakawa's compound was around 1100 square meters in size, divided into Minamidono (the southern estate) and Kitadono (the northern estate).
 When Go-Shirakawa died in 1192, he was buried in the temple's east Hokkedō (hall of the Lotus Sutra).

 The temple complex originally included several buildings other than the hondō (main hall), including a gojūnotō (five-storied pagoda), a Kannondō (a hall of Kannon) and a Fudodō (a hall of the Four Heavenly Kings).
 All of these buildings were completely destroyed in 1249 by a fire that broke out in the city.
 The Emperor Go-Saga (1220–1272) ordered the reconstruction of the hondō, which began in 1251.
 The building was completed in 1266 and survives to the present day.
 From the original 1000 standing Thousand-armed Kannon dating from the temple's construction in the late Heian period, only 124 were saved from the fire.
 The Emperor also ordered 876 new Kannon statues to replace the lost ones.
 These were created by three groups of Buddhist sculptors, Kei school (Keiha), En school (Enpa) and In school (Inpa), during the course of 16 years.